Square Root Of 2 Times 2

 Data Analysis and Statistics

 In data analysis and statistics, √2 appears in various contexts, such as in the calculation of standard deviations and confidence intervals.
 When dealing with normally distributed data, √2 is often used to normalize values and perform statistical tests.
-Furthermore, in signal processing, √2 is used in the context of Fourier transforms and other mathematical operations to analyze and manipulate signals effectively.
+Beyond that, in signal processing, √2 is used in the context of Fourier transforms and other mathematical operations to analyze and manipulate signals effectively.

 Cryptography